AI with dataflows

 Applying a regression model

-To apply a Regression ML model, you must specify the entity with the input data and the output column name prefix.
+To apply a Regression ML model, you must specify the table with the input data and the output column name prefix.

-When a Regression model is applied, it adds three output columns to the enriched output entity: RegressionResult, RegressionExplanation, and ExplanationIndex.
-The column names in the entity have the prefix specified when the model is applied.
+When a Regression model is applied, it adds three output columns to the enriched output table: RegressionResult, RegressionExplanation, and ExplanationIndex.
+The column names in the table have the prefix specified when the model is applied.

-The RegressionResult column contains the predicted value for the record based on the input fields.
+The RegressionResult column contains the predicted value for the row based on the input columns.
 The RegressionExplanation column contains an explanation with the specific influence that the input features had on the RegressionResult.

 Azure Machine Learning integration in Power BI